-Making a positive impact to society and helping others is central to our School values.
+Making a positive impact on society and helping others is central to our School values.

 Our support, together with the support offered by other organisations, does make a critical difference.
 Our pledge is now to pay the annual salaries of five of the teachers in the infant and junior part of the school.
 We recognise that no school can function without teachers and whilst resources are critical, the most precious resource any school can have are its teachers.